Harriet Tubman Museum

-Harriet Tubman Museum is a museum in Cape May, New Jersey, about Harriet Tubman.
+The Harriet Tubman Museum is located at 632 Lafayette Street in the city of Cape May, New Jersey.
+It features the life and work of American abolitionist and social activist Harriet Tubman in the state.

-It is in the Howell House, which used to be the Macedonia Baptist Church's parsonage facility.
+It is in the Howell House, which used to be the Macedonia Baptist Church Parsonage, a contributing property of the Cape May Historic District.
 The facility was renovated to hold the museum.

-It had a virtual opening coinciding with Juneteenth (June 17, 2020).
+It had a virtual opening coinciding with Juneteenth (June 19, 2020).
 It physically opened on Thursday September 17, 2020, with Governor Phil Murphy attending.
 Murphy had approved a bill designating this as the state's official Harriet Tubman Museum.
 The museum refers to Tubman's time living in Cape May.

 The formal opening to the public was on Juneteenth in 2021.
+The museum and the Macedonia Baptist Church were added to the New Jersey Black Heritage Trail in 2024.